ci4rail/docs/docs/user-docs/_quick-start-guide/moducop/connect-internet/wifi.md

 ```

 # Step 5: Get Rid of Ethernet
-Now, as you have a wifi connection, you may get rid of the Ethernet cable you have used to configure Moducop.
-However, if you want to access Moducops Linux terminal later from your development PC, your development PC must also be in the access point's Wifi network.
+Now, as you have a wifi connection, you may get rid of the Ethernet cable you have used to configure ModuCop.
+However, if you want to access ModuCop's Linux terminal later from your development PC, your development PC must also be in the access point's Wifi network.

 Now Disconnect your Ethernet Cable.

-On your development PC, start a new ssh session, but now enter Moducops IP address on the Wifi network, you have noted in [step 3](#step-3).
+On your development PC, start a new ssh session, but now enter ModuCop's IP address on the Wifi network, you have noted in [step 3](#step-3-connect-with-your-access-point).

-You should be able to login as `root` with the standard password `cheesebread`.
+You should be able to login as `root` with the password you assigned [in this step]({{ '/quick-start-guide/moducop/connect-to-terminal/#change-password' | relative_url }})